 If you need to feed more people, you can buy a larger turkey and add extra ingredients, such as more celery, onions, and carrots.
 If you need to feed fewer people, you can follow this recipe using a small 4 pound turkey breast and save the leftovers to eat for lunch or dinner the next day!

 Consider serving your delicious Crockpot Turkey Breast with some of your favorite sides, along with fresh-baked rolls.
+Here are a few of our favorites to go with Turkey:

 Storing Your Leftovers